Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It was great, led to discussions about the amount of wastage.
+Somewhat.
+They were a lot more knowledgeable than anticipated - which I loved!

 Did the resource encourage new ways of thinking and talking about the value food?